shivaverma/Clock-Reader/README.md

 ---

-To run this project, you should run **clock.ipynb** notebook.
 Following is a snippet showing network reading clock.
+Network was able to read the clock close to 3 mins(average).

 <img src=result/result.png width="450">